sessamekesh/indigo-tron/README.md

 - [ ] Floor grid (soft white line - can just be quads across floor, maybe pulsing softly)
 - [ ] Asynchronously load all resources (right now it's serial, and takes awhile)
 - [ ] Create a joystick for mobile use (right hand side)
-- [ ] Make arena wall a more pretty thing to look at - moderate value, instead of dark

 ## Possible improvements?
 - [ ] Rendering takes a long time - perhaps in making so many draw calls, especially on the walls.